 Course content for year 2

-In Year Two we enable you to expand your knowledge of the range of theories and techniques in use in contemporary criminal justice systems.
+In year two we enable you to expand your knowledge of the range of theories and techniques in use in contemporary criminal justice systems.
 You will become familiar with specific patterns of crime and criminality and develop your understanding of quantitative and qualitative research methods.
-You will receive specialist data analysis training and study course units from a range of options, including Youth Justice, Criminology and Criminal Justice in Action, Policing and the Police, and Understanding Punishment.
+You will receive specialist data analysis training and study 5 compulsory 20 credit course units including Explaining Crime and Deviance, Making Sense of Criminological Data, Modelling Criminological Data, Policing and the Police and Understanding Punishment.

 Course content for year 3